 Qazigund-Baramulla line details

-The Qazigund-Baramulla line is being executed by IRCON.
+The Qazigund-Baramulla line was executed by IRCON.
 The section from Anantnag to Rajwansher (66 KM) was opened in 2008 and that from Rajwansher to Baramulla (35 KM) in 2009.
 Quazigund to Anantnag (18 km) was commissioned in 2009, making the entire 119km stretch operational.

-The Quazigund-Banihal section, under which the Pir Panjal tunnel operates, is scheduled to be opened in 2012.
+The Quazigund-Banihal section, under which the Pir Panjal tunnel operates, was opened in 2013.